 The next day Betsy glanced casually at the back of my left thigh and exclaimed in alarm, "What's THAT!?"

-By Sunday the blotch had grown dramatically.
+By Sunday, the now reddish purple splotch had grown dramatically!
 Bigger and nastier looking, it proclaimed -- along with an insistent Betsy -- "get thee to the ER!"
-Since then, I've been back to the ER a second time because the first antibiotic didn't appear to be working, then had a follow-up with my doctor.
+Since then, I've been back to the ER twice and to my primary care physician once.
+A first antibiotic didn't appear to be working.
+I was prescribed a second.
 I've seen the chiropractor twice more.

-As I sit here with birds twittering across the meadow and through the woods out the window, I feel quite fine.
-It's been a gorgeous week back here in the Happy Valley.* Although my energy has been zapped and there's been some pain and discomfort, for the most it's been pretty easy.
+Yet, as I sit here now with birds twittering across the meadow and through the woods out the window, this moment seems quite wonderful.
+Although my energy still is pretty zapped and there's still been some pain and discomfort, for the most part, I'm in good spirits.
 I'm laying back as much as I can, moving slowly when necessary.
-During every trip to town to Sit, inhabit medical facilities or procure supplies, I've run into friends and sangha-mates who lit me up like a candle with their bright eyes and kindness.
+During every trip to town to Sit, inhabit medical facilities or procure supplies, I've run into friends and CircleMates who've lit me up like a candle with their bright eyes and kindness.

 I feel quite Blessed.

 I'm so Grateful to the Teachings and the Practice, for seeing clearly again that there is a quality of consciousness that is available to us that embraces both "gloriousness and wretchedness" with equanimity and loving kindness.
 Carefully opening our hearts and minds to the entire gamut of our experience, without clinging to the joys or pushing away the discomforts actually is possible.
-You can be okay with not okay.
+Relaxing and opening your heart, you can be okay with not okay.

 Anyway you say it --or don't say it --it's Life as it is.
 Heartwarming.
 Heartbreaking.
-We can increasingly become Present for it all.
+Mindboggling.
+Mindblowing.
+Opening our heart, clearing our mind, we can increasingly become Present for it all.

 At this stage of the journey, I'm pleased to report that this is not Theory.
 It's Practice.